NiryoRobotics/niryo_one_industrial_demonstrators/Multi_Robot_Production_Line/README.md

 The Conveyor Belt speed is adjustable.
-To do so, change the variable “conveyor_speed = <float from 0 to 100>”.
+To do so, change the variable “conveyor_speed = [float from 0 to 100]”.

 The distance between the pawns is adjustable.
-To do so, change the variable: “conveyor_place_interval = <float in activation seconds of the Conveyor Belt>”
+To do so, change the variable: “conveyor_place_interval = "[float in activation seconds of the Conveyor Belt]"